A Justice and Advocacy Book Group

 Other publications from around the time of the murder on the Florida State University Library website: Emmet Till Archives

-Winter 2024/2025 we are reading Social Justice for the Sensitive Soul: How to Change the World in Quiet Ways by Dorcas Cheng-Tozun
+Winter 2024/2025 we read Social Justice for the Sensitive Soul: How to Change the World in Quiet Ways by Dorcas Cheng-Tozun

 Social justice work is not always about raised voices and raised fists.